FDio/vpp/docs/usecases/container_test.md

 ### Test topology discussion

 This topology is suitable for testing almost any tunnel encap/decap scenario.
-The two containers "dorahost" and "swanhost" are end-stations connected to two vpp instances running on "dora" and "swan".
+The two containers "respondhost" and "initiatehost" are end-stations connected to two vpp instances running on "respond" and "initiate".

 We leverage the Linux end-station network stacks to generate traffic of all sorts.

 The so-called "internet" bridge models the public internet.
-The "dora" and "swan" bridges connect vpp instances to local hosts
+The "respond" and "initiate" bridges connect vpp instances to local hosts

 End station configs
 -------------------